awsdocs/amazon-cloudfront-developer-guide/doc_source/forward-custom-headers.md

 When you create or update a distribution, specify header names and values in the **Origin Custom Headers** settings\.
 For more information, see [Creating or Updating a Web Distribution Using the CloudFront Console](distribution-web-creating-console.md)\.

 **CloudFront API**
 For each origin that you want to forward custom headers to, add header names and values to the `CustomHeaders` section of the `DistributionConfig` complex type\.
-For more information, see [POST Distribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/CreateDistribution.html) \(to create a new distribution\) or [PUT Distribution Config](http://docs.aws.amazon.com/cloudfront/latest/APIReference/PutConfig.html) \(to update an existing distribution\)\.
+For more information, see [Create Distribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html) \(to create a new distribution\) or [Update Distribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateDistribution.html) \(to update an existing distribution\)\.

 If the header names and values that you specify are not already present in the viewer request, CloudFront adds them\.
 If a header is present, CloudFront overwrites the header value before forwarding the request to the origin\.